 - 269. This chapter assesses two areas of efficiency first, the extent to which the GCF has adopted efficient approaches towards reducing the vulnerability of local communities and livelihoods to the effects of climate change, and second, the extent to which the GCF's business model (processes, programmes, funding windows, and modalities) is responsive to urgent priorities and emerging challenges. - A. EFFICIENTLY REDUCING THE VULNERABILITY OF LOCAL COMMUNITIES AND LIVELIHOODS TO THE EFFECTS OF CLIMATE CHANGE - 270.
 Finding 22.
 In line with legal obligations, GCF interventions in Africa are being implemented within approved budgets.
 Project designs suggest outcomes will be achieved efficiently, and that GCF interventions are targeting and reaching vulnerable communities. - 271.
 Finding 23.
 The extent to which the GCF is accounting for high operating costs in Africa remains somewhat limited, as the policy on AE fees is applied uniformly across regions and AE types.
 Early evidence suggests that DAEs have the potential to deliver outcomes more cost-effectively than is the case for IAEs. - 272.
-In line with legal obligations, the GCF has been delivering projects within approved budgets in Africa.
-To line and Africa focused projects are currently being implemented with disbursed funds remaining below approved budgets.
+In line with legal obligations, the GCF has been delivering projects within approved budgets in Africa.75 Indeed, Africa-focused projects are currently being implemented with disbursed funds remaining below approved budgets.
 To date, four Africa projects are fully disbursed (FP023, FP024, FP043, and FP103).
 Among these, the disbursed amounts align with approved budgets, with the exception of FP043.
 Indeed, FP043 "Saïss Water Conservation Project", implemented in Morocco by EBRD, saw disbursements surpass the approved budget by 1 per cent, with the disbursed amount tallying to USD 31.35 million while the approved finance was USD 30.98 million.
 According to an IEU staff member, fluctuations of currency exchange rates are in most cases at the origin of project disbursements surpassing GCF approved budgets. - 273.
 While the GCF has been delivering projects within approved budgets, evidence suggests that it does not adequately consider the high cost of operating in Africa, and particularly in SIDS and FCV states that usually require additional management time and resources.
 Africa received the lowest average financing per project (including GCF and co-financing), standing at USD 116.9 million per project, when compared to USD 169.7 million in LAC and USD 204.4 million in Asia Pacific, excluding multi-regional projects. - 274.
 In addition, among the three regions, projects in Africa received the lowest contribution of the GCF, with on average USD 39.0 million per project.
 In comparison, LAC countries received on average USD 60.1 million per project and Asia Pacific countries received on average USD 46.5 million per project.
 The gap between African and non-African countries also reflects the fact that African states have a lower ability to leverage co-financing.
 For instance, there are institutions in Asia Pacific such as Macquarie Alternative Assets Management Limited and the ADB that have a significantly higher capacity to co-finance projects, resulting in higher total financing.
-More
+More precisely, Macquarie Alternative Assets Management Limited contributed USD 1.092 billion on FP186 implemented in India, while the highest co-financing in Africa has been USD 852.3 million from EBRD for FP039 implemented in Egypt.

-&lt;sup>75 This section does not consider multi-regional projects.
+75 This section does not consider multi-regional projects.